tungs888/tungs888-2024-Tech-REMIXed-Wearable-Vape-quitting-coach/README.md

 Battery life: The tag should have a long-lasting battery that can be easily replaced.

 Data connectivity: The tag connects to a smartphone app via Bluetooth to track vaping activity and offer support resources.
-However, this would require privacy security.
+However, this would require privacy authorization.

-Tracking Progress and Identifying Triggers:

-Monitoring Nicotine Exposure: The sensor can track the amount of nicotine a teen is exposed to throughout the day.
-This data can help them see their progress over time and identify situations or activities that trigger cravings.

-Awareness and Accountability: Having real-time data on nicotine exposure can create awareness of vaping habits and hold them accountable for their quitting goals.

-Positive Social Behavior Change:

-Positive Reinforcement: By tracking progress with the sensor, teens can celebrate milestones and nicotine-free days.
-This positive reinforcement can encourage them to stay on track.

-Goal Setting and Adjustment: Seeing the data can help teens and their caregivers set realistic goals and adjust strategies if needed.

-Additional Benefits:

-Honest Conversations: The sensor data can open up honest conversations with parents or caregivers about cravings, challenges, and successes during the quitting process.

-Empowerment: Using a sensor can empower teens to take control of their own quitting journey.

 Here's what to keep in mind: